-Income tax expense is the aggregate of current period movements in relation to both current and deferred tax.
+Income tax expense includes current tax and deferred tax.

+Current tax is the amount of income tax payable based on the taxable surplus for the current year, plus any adjustments to income tax payable in respect of prior years.
 Current tax is calculated using tax rates (and tax laws) that have been enacted or substantively enacted at balance date.